Moscow Automotive Market in 2024: Dominance of Chinese Brands and Growth in Electric Vehicles

-Geely in First Place with a Share of 13.8%
+Geely Leads with a 13.8% Share

 Electrification of the vehicle fleet is one of the key features of the Moscow market.
 Electric vehicles (EVs) account for 3.2% of all sales, which is three times higher than the average for Russia (1.1%).
-Hybrids are also in demand: their share of sales in the capital reaches 10% against 4% on average in the country.
-This confirms that Moscow buyers are more likely to opt for technological and environmentally friendly solutions, which also reflects the level of infrastructure readiness of the metropolis.
+Hybrids are also in demand: their share of sales in the capital reaches 10% against 4% on average across the country.
+This confirms that Moscow buyers are more likely to opt for technological and environmentally friendly solutions, which also reflects the level of infrastructural readiness of the metropolis.

 The Moscow market shows how the preferences of Russian consumers are changing and how the automotive industry is adapting to new conditions.
-The leadership of Chinese brands demonstrates the growth of their quality and competitiveness, and the high demand for electric vehicles and hybrids indicates the technological development and environmental awareness of the metropolis.
+The leadership of Chinese brands demonstrates the growth of their quality and competitiveness, and the high demand for electric vehicles and hybrids indicates technological development and environmental awareness of the metropolis.
 These trends set the vector for the development of the entire Russian automotive industry and stimulate the renewal of infrastructure for a sustainable future.

 Read more on the topic: